 |Sharon Lewis||M&C Saatchi||Executive Producer|

 |Richard Smith||M&C Saatchi||Design Director|

 |Cameron Johnson||M&C Saatchi||Digital Designer|

 |Eithne McSwiney||M&C Saatchi||Group Head|

 |Hayley Mathews||M&C Saatchi||Senior Account Director|

 |Laurene Desire||M&C Saatchi||Data Strategist|

-The ‘Where’s My Wallet?’ promotion increased daily visits to the product page by 117%, while app downloads increased by 15%.
-During the 10 days of gameplay the site received 43,000 unique visitors, spending on average 12 minutes on the site, while winners took on average 64 minutes to find a wallet.
-On the 9th day, the average was 133 minutes!
-The game generated the highest level of positive social media engagement that CommBank has received.
-And in the first few months the campaign resulted in more than 420,000 Cardless Cash transactions - more than $40 million withdrawn without a card.
-Preference for CommBank for day-to-day transactions also rose above campaign norms by over 10%.
+During the 10 days of gameplay 43,000 people played.
+Unique visitors spent on average 12 minutes playing the game, winners took on average 64 minutes to find a wallet - on the 9th day, the average was 133 minutes!
+All wallets were found within a few hours from when the game started.
+It also generated the highest level of positive social media engagement that CommBank has ever received at 99.3%, with mobile optimised social posts delivering 21,560 clicks through the game.
+‘Where’s My Wallet?’ increased daily visits to the product page by 117% .
+In the first few months the campaign resulted in more than 420,000 Cardless Cash transactions - more than $40 million withdrawn without a card.